 Don't worry, we didn't forget to talk about hotel accommodations during your stay in Singapore.

-In Asia, there are many different kinds of travelers including business people, families, backpackers, solo travelers, and of course everyone has different preferences and budgets when it comes to hotels.
+In Asia, there are many different kinds of travellers including business people, families, backpackers, solo travellers, and of course, everyone has different preferences and budgets when it comes to hotels.

 So, we've suggested a range of accommodations from luxury (5-Star), mid-range (3-4 Star), and budget (1-2 Star) hotels in Singapore for your convenience.

 Located in the Colonial/Civic district, the Raffles Hotel is arguably the most iconic hotel in Singapore.

 As James Clark from Nomadic Notes said, There are mainly high-end hotels around here with the most famous being the Raffles Hotel.You can also swing by and enjoy a Singapore Sling which was created at the Raffle Hotel.

 The daily rate at the Raffles Hotel starts from $835.